bouj33boy/MAP-CAP/README.md

 ---
 # Setup
 ## Initiate default neo4j database
 This POC assumes that the Neo4j version is 5.6.
-Setup
+Setup Make sure to set `apoc.import.file.enabled=true` in your `apoc.conf`

 ## Get Graph API AccessToken